APE 2021 Leibniz Hall - this time virtual!

 Climate Action – what the Data tells us

 What does the data tell us around the research trends for publications related to SDG 13 Climate Action.
-Elsevier will walk through key data presented in their 2020 SDG report.
+Lewis Collins will walk through key data presented in the 2020 Elsevier SDG report.

 What does the Research Community need from Stakeholders?